EENI Global Business School

 4- Rail Transport (5 ECTS)

-1. Introduction to the International Rail Transport
+1. Introduction to International Rail Transport

 2. International Rail Transport Law